google/WebFundamentals/src/_langs/en/tools/javascript/console/console-reference.markdown

 ### console.timeStamp([label])

-This method adds an event to the Timeline during a recording session.
-This lets you visually correlate your code generated time stamp to other events, such as screen layout and paints, that are automatically added to the Timeline.
+Adds an event to the Timeline during a recording session.
+This lets you visually correlate your code-generated time stamp to events that are automatically added to the Timeline, like layout and point, for example.

 See [Marking the Timeline](console.md#marking-the-timeline) for an example of using `console.timeStamp()`.